Worldwar: Striking the Balance: Plot summary

 The US Army, under the command of General George Patton, launches a counteroffensive down the Mississippi River that slowly liberates it from the Race.
 It manages to reach Quincy, Illinois, but begin taking higher and higher casualties as it progresses.
 The first American ballistic missiles are also launched against the Race, but they are so crude and unsophisticated that they do little damage against the invaders.
 Many of the missiles are easily destroyed by the Race's anti-missile systems.
 However, stocks of anti-missile weapons are low since the Race already expended many to shoot down German missiles.
 The speed with which the Americans and Germans have developed such weapons stuns and frightens the Race.

-In Poland, the Wehrmacht continues its advance eastward toward Lodz.
+In Poland, the Wehrmacht continues its advance eastward toward Łódź.
 However, as they get deeper and deeper into Polish territory, it encounters Jewish partisans whose sympathies lean toward the Race.
 Mordechai Anielewicz and his fellow Jews do not trust the Germans and do not wish to see them in control of Poland, but they do not wish to see the Race rule the world either.
 That situation is exacerbated by the realization that Soviet forces in Ukraine are slowly making their way toward Poland as well.
 No one is sure what will happen if and when the Wehrmacht and the Red Army meet on the battlefield.

 Colonel Heinrich Jäger, a tank commander who has had experience with the partisans, manages to convince Anielewicz that the German forces will not repeat their previous persecution of the Jews.
 For a time, the Wehrmacht and the partisans manage to work together against the Race.

 The Kriegsmarine manages to destroy Alexandria with an atomic bomb on board a type XXI Elektroboote U-boat.
 The attack shocks the Race, because it is unaware of the type XXI's existence and so does not see how the bomb could have been transported close enough to Alexandria to destroy the city and also because of its proximity to the Race's capital, Cairo.
 The Race destroys Copenhagen in retaliation.

 In the wake of recent setbacks, especially a Soviet nuclear attack on the Race's forces in Saratov, Fleetlord Atvar agrees to meet with human diplomats from the Soviet Union, the United Kingdom, Germany, Japan, and the United States for the purpose of negotiating an armistice.
 Vyacheslav Molotov, Joachim von Ribbentrop, Anthony Eden, Shigenori Tōgō, and George Marshall head to Cairo, the Race's capital, to negotiate with Atvar.
 However, the chances for peace are severely endangered when Hitler secretly plans to resume hostilities by launching a surprise attack against the Race in Poland.